NotesHubApp/git-essentials/README.md

 import { InMemoryFsClient } from 'git-essentials/clients/fs/InMemoryFsClient'
 import { makeWebHttpClient } from 'git-essentials/clients/request/WebHttpClient'

+// GitHub (like some other providers) does not return proper 'Access-Control-Allow-Origin' header
+// as a result the browser will refuse to serve the request.
-const corsProxyUrlTransformer = (originalUrl: string) => {
+// To overcome this limitation CORS proxy server could be used. const corsProxyUrlTransformer = (originalUrl: string) => {
   return `https://www.noteshub.app/api/cors-proxy.ts?url=${encodeURIComponent(originalUrl)}`
 }